 - Just kidding about that last one.
 But try to drink more discerningly, talk less bollocks, and learn more about wine.
 Start to build a wine cellar.

 - Give something back.
-Not quite sure how, but my years of experience and my freer time could be put to good use doing something for other people.
+Not quite sure how.
+But I’m sure I could put my years of experience and my freer time to good use, doing something for other people.
 So that’s on the list.
 It’s at the top really, it was just more fun to blaze straight in with the festivals.

 Use the hashtag on Twitter, Facebook and Instagram to tell us more about your own midlife renaissances and revivals.
 Men of the world, unite for your right to parrrrrrrtttttaaaay.